 Malibu and many parts of California suffered through a terrible crisis as people suffered injuries and others died because of the destruction.
 The evacuation process was a crisis in itself as people tried to get to safety and unite with their loved ones.
 It was a traumatic and frightening experience for everyone involved.

 Although the fires were devastating, those that survived are making an effort to rebuild their homes and their lives so that Malibu and other areas affected by the fires can recover.
-It may be a long process but eventually these cities will be as beautiful as they were before the destruction.
+It may be a long process of Malibu recovery but eventually these cities will be as beautiful as they were before the destruction.